 These studies have also demonstrated that THC has a biphasic effect, a phenomenon that seems to be repeating.
 At low concentrations (nanomolar range) it has pro-proliferative effect, and at higher concentrations (micromolar range) it has inhibitory effect on cell-proliferation.

-It is therefore in these higher concentrations that THC would potentially be beneficial in endometriosis, to inhibit abnormal endometrial cell proliferation.
+Therefore, it is in these higher concentrations that THC would potentially be beneficial in endometriosis.
+It would inhibit abnormal endometrial cell proliferation.
 In fact, one study addressed the role of cannabinoids in the proliferation of endometrial cells and showed that treatment with CB1 and CB2 agonist compound both in vitro and in vivo in a mouse model had anti-proliferative effect.

 Since endometriosis is a chronic inflammatory disease, it is tempting to speculate that the anti-inflammatory effects of cannabinoids would be highly successful as a therapeutic strategy.
-Women suffering from endometriosis have elevated levels of circulating cytokines and other inflammatory markers, which constitutes a risk for development of autoreactivity (i.e. autoimmune disease).
+Women suffering from endometriosis have elevated levels of circulating cytokines and other inflammatory markers.
+These constitute a risk for development of autoreactivity (i.e. autoimmune disease).

 Immune cells express CB2 in abundance and much less CB1, and it seems that the activation of CB2 receptors is central to the immunosuppressive effects of cannabinoids .
-This would be beneficial in case of endometriosis because the inflammation is rampant and out of control, and the goal would be to reduce it.
+This would be beneficial in case of endometriosis.
+Especially when the inflammation is rampant and out of control.

 Granted, under specific conditions cannabinoids can also kick start the immune response, but this seems to be mediated via CB1 receptor activation.
-Therefore, development of cannabis-based modulators that are CB2 specific might be the winning strategy to downregulate the inflammatory response in endometriosis.
+Therefore, we need to develop cannabis-based modulators that are CB2 specific.

 Research into the potential therapeutic benefit of cannabis-based medicine in endometriosis is only beginning.
-Since cannabinoids can bind to different cannabinoid receptors, but also non-cannabinoids receptors, and have a dose-dependent effect, a road to discovery is likely still a long one.
-Nevertheless, investigators that completed studies over the past decade, looking into cannabinoid-based therapy in endometriosis, have paved the way for future research.
+Since cannabinoids can bind to different cannabinoid receptors.
+Alternatively, they will bind to non-cannabinoid receptors.
+Further, they have a dose-dependent effect.
+Because of these factors, the road to discovery is likely still long.
+Nevertheless, studies over the past decade have paved the way for future research.